 Overnight: Polokwane | Breakfast, Lunch, Dinner

-Polokwane - Tshipise.
+Polokwane - Musina.
 Today we continue our journey north toward the border with Zimbabwe.
-Sit back and enjoy the changing scenery on this long drive to the beautiful town of Tshipise.
-Located between rolling hills and well known for it’s natural hot water springs, Tshipise has various walking trails to enjoy or you can relax in the pools this evening.
+Sit back and enjoy the changing scenery on this long drive to the beautiful town of Musina.
+Located between the rolling hills, the resort is well known for its natural hot water springs.
+Once we’ve set up camp, you’re free to enjoy the pools, walking trails or various other activities on offer here.

 Great Zimbabwe Ruins